 This survey is a census with a cross-sectional design.

 Data are collected directly from survey respondents, extracted from administrative files and derived from other Statistics Canada surveys and/or other sources.

 The data is collected by an annual mail-out of 12-monthly questionnaires.
 Questionnaires are completed and returned on a monthly basis.
 The annual mail-out includes a Survey Reporting Guide.
 Survey follow-ups are conducted as needed by telephone and fax to reach the survey target response rate (100% per month).

 Data processing procedures identify missing data, data entry errors, assess validity of reported data and determine input/output balances for each survey respondent and transactions (or transfers) between respondents.
 Macro-level edits detect unusual data fluctuations within a current survey period.
-Survey results are routinely reconciled with other energy surveys such as the Monthly Oil Pipeline Survey Transport 'A' (Survey ID 2148) and the Quarterly Industrial Consumption of Energy Survey (Survey ID 2166).
+Survey results are routinely reconciled with other energy surveys such as the Monthly Oil and Other Liquid Petroleum Products Pipeline (Survey ID 2148) and the Quarterly Industrial Consumption of Energy Survey (Survey ID 2166).

 The response rate for this survey is 100% and as a consequence imputation for non-response is not normally required.
 However on occasion some respondents may be unable to respond or may be late in responding.
 In such cases missing data is automatically imputed based on historical information, for example, data from the same month of the previous year.